pragtich/pragtich.github.com/_posts/2013-02-03-migrating-from-nanoc-to-jekyll.md

 # Category navigation

 In order to automatically generate category pages, I installed the plugin [from this website](http://recursive-design.com/projects/jekyll-plugins/).
 It works.
 That's what is creating the navigation bar contents, seen above.
 It does replace spaces in category names by hyphens, so the above code does that, too.

+I did encounter an issue with special characters in the category names (most notably spaces).
+I have blogged about the fix [here]().

 # Rakefile to make things more useable